dedis/cothority/calypso/csadmin/README.md

 > <read instance id>
 ```

+Note: Calypso never return a secret without first re-encrypting it.
+This is why
-By default, it uses the public key of the signer to specify what public key
+a public key must be specified for a read request.
+By default, it uses the
+public key of the signer to specify what public key should be used to re-encrypt
-should be used to encrypt the data.
-But it is possible to provide a different
-public key as a hexadecimal string:
+the data.
+But it is possible to provide a different public key as a hexadecimal
+string:

 ```bash
 $ csadmin contract read spawn --instid <write instance id>\